fishhack66/PAL-1-Stuff/LIL' BUG/README.md

 A collection of small programs appropriate for debugging code on an 'unexpanded' 5 KB PAL-1 or microKIM computer.

 Includes: eWozLite, 6502 Disassembler, Search, Copy, Fill, Memory Dump (with ASCII), and Register Printer, plus a menu/picker (see documentation for full details on use).
+The .WAV file is a Hypertape 3x recording of the same package as the .PTP file.

 NOTE: these modules/programs can be broken *easily* -- there are no checks for mistakes or errors.
 Everything works and works well, but just in a certain way.
 I took my user input method cue directly from Woz and Baum's disassembler: enter addresses, etc., *before* running the programs.
 This helped keep the size down, which after functionality was my main concern.